Active Transportation

 • Design Guide

 To achieve a truly safe and comfortable network, Alameda CTC has further articulated Countywide Bikeways Design Expectations, that identify more specific design principles and parameters meant to advance high-quality bikeways.
-To help jurisdictions meet the Design Expectations, Alameda CTC launched an online design resource in December 2022, and updated in April 2023 with detailed strategies pulled from design best practices and guidance.
+To help jurisdictions meet the Design Expectations, Alameda CTC maintains an online design resource with strategies pulled from design best practices and guidance.

 • Bikeways Academy

 As part of the implementation of the Countywide Bikeways network, Alameda CTC is conducting a series of technical trainings and information exchanges for local jurisdiction and agency staff.
-This Bikeways Academy will include sessions on Phased Implementation of Bikeways, Operations and Maintenance, as well a discussion of the basics of design, along with other training opportunities.
-For more information, please email contact@alamedactc.org
+This Bikeways Academy has included a leadership-level workshop, technical sessions on Design Fundamentals and Phased Implementation, and white papers on Phasing and Implementation Strategies.
+All session materials and white papers are on the Bikeways Academy website.

-For more information, please contact Chris G. Marks (cmarks@alamedactc.org) and Colin Dentel-Post (cdentel-post@alamedactc.org).
+For more information, please contact Aleida Andrino-Chavez (aandrino-chavez@alamedactc.org) and Colin Dentel-Post (cdentel-post@alamedactc.org).

 2012 Bicycle and Pedestrian Plans